-Labyrinth of Refrain: Coven of Dusk is a first-person Dungeon Crawler RPG developed by Nippon Ichi.
+Labyrinth of Refrain: Coven of Dusk, or Coven and Labyrinth of Refrain in Japan, is a first-person Dungeon Crawler RPG developed by Nippon Ichi.
 It was initially released in Japan for the PlayStation Vita in 2016, ported to the PlayStation 4 in 2017, and localized for the PC, PS4, and Nintendo Switch in 2018.

 In the game, you play as the Tractatus de Monstrum (Tractie for short).
 Or rather, you play a disembodied soul that has been shoved into the aforementioned book, who is used by a witch named Madam Dronya to explore a Labyrinth underneath the town of Refrain, using the labyrinth's magic to animate puppet soldiers that fight monsters for you.